This post may contain affiliate links

 Why we love the Peloton and why it has a cult following.

 We totally drank the kool-aid.
-I didn’t mention this, but I had NEVER taken a spin class before buying the Peloton.
+I didn’t mention this before, but I had NEVER taken a spin class before buying the Peloton.
 Which I know sounds legit crazy.
 A couple of years ago a local sporting goods store went out of business and we bought a spin bike and put it in our basement.
 Where it sat for 2 years.
 I felt as though I was hearing and reading about Peloton everywhere so I downloaded the app and tried the bike in our basement.
 And just like that, I was hooked.
 Before I knew it we were in the Peloton showroom in St. Louis and ordering our bike.

 Like I said above, the Peloton is still just a piece of equipment, you have to put the work in.
 No, I haven’t done a total body transformation.
 But beyond losing weight, I FEEL so much healthier.
 If the Peloton could knock the beer and tacos out of my hands I’d probably have a 12 pack (abs that is, not beer).